bora-7/tdk-12-kindle/README.en.md

 The json file that contains all the definitions is inside the `tdk-12` folder.
 This file is zipped and is 11.8 MB in size.
 After it's decompressed, it's 124.8 MB.

 ## Kindle
-The Kindle and Kobo port of this dictionary is being made.
-The link will be put here when it's done.
+You can find the kindle port of this dictionary inside the `kindle` folder.

+After you decompress this file, you will find a `.mobi` file.
+All you have to do is push this file to kindle.
+The dictionary will automatically be active.

+While making the kindle version, [this](https://github.com/anezih/guncel-turkce-sozluk-kindle-kobo-stardict) project's Hunspell files have been used.

 ## Code
 For those who are interested, the code can be found inside the `src` directory.